wp-plugins/gtranslate/readme.txt

 1. Main View

 == Changelog ==

+= 1.0.16 =
+* Added [GTranslate] syntax to be used inside wordpress articles/pages

+= 1.0.15 =
+* Added aff link to track visits from wordpress on my site

 = 1.0.14 =
 * Added notes, so people will not copy the code into their posts